Accept the Challenge – Running in the Cold Weather

 - Winter face mask – the dry, chilly air can cause bronchial spasms which restricts air from filling the lungs.
 Avoid the chances of burning your respiratory organs – the mask humidifies and warms up the air.

 - Convince a friend to join you.
 We are all individuals with our own habits and rituals.
 To me jogging, swimming, biking – time to reflect, analyze and even dream.
 I like this me-time.
 Also, nature provides a break from the stimulus of everyday life which improves positive thinking.
 Others prefer to have a buddy alongside.

 - Find different routes – otherwise, you could get bored.

 - Calorie burn – good news for those who are seeking for the way to lose a few pounds!
 Cold air makes your body generate more heat, so you burn extra calories.

 - Don’t make ambitious plans, as I’ve already mentioned it.
 Don’t set up yourself for a failure – thrive.
 Praise yourself for completing even short distances.

 There are no rules on how to run in the cold.
 But, it definitely requires courage.
-Regardless of rough weather conditions, put on your gear, turn on the favorite tune and hit your stride on the trail or sidewalk.
+Regardless of rough weather conditions, put on your gear, turn on the favorite tunes and hit your stride on the trail or sidewalk.
 Let’s pivot from winter melancholia to lightened-up mood.